RobinGeens/PACT-AE/README.md

 ](https://arxiv.org/abs/2504.17333).
 It is currently under evaluation as ACM Artifact.

 ### How to run
-1. Run `setup.sh`
+1. Run `source setup.sh`
-2. Run `run_experiments.sh` as a whole, or each command separately
+2. Run `./run_experiments.sh` as a whole, or each command separately
     - `experiment_log.log` gives overview of started and finished experiments
     - Terminal output logs per experiment can be found in outputs
+    - To drastically reduce the runtime, the evaluation space can be reduced.
+In the `sweep_*.py` scripts, change the `seq_lengths` variable to exclude `1024` and above.
-3. Run `generate_figures.sh` as a whole, or each command separately
+3. Run `./generate_figures.sh` as a whole, or each command separately
     - The `results_*.py` files can be run continuously to generate partial figures and print progress

 ### Expected results